 4. How do I apply to find jobs after a BDS if I don’t want to pursue an MDS?

 Start your job search by submitting an application immediately on websites such as Indeed, Naukri, and LinkedIn.
-You can also send your CV or make an in-person approach to neighborhood companies to show your interest.
+You can also send your CV or make an in-person approach to neighbourhood companies to show your interest.
 You could find more work opportunities by joining associations and networking with different clinical or nonclinical professionals.

 5. Where do I apply to find jobs in non-clinical careers after a BDS?

-BDS graduates can apply to pharmaceutical corporations, healthcare organizations, and clinical research organizations (CROs) for non-clinical positions.
+BDS graduates can apply to pharmaceutical corporations, healthcare organizations, and clinical research organisations (CROs) for non-clinical positions.
 Job platforms such as Indeed, PharmiWeb, and LinkedIn.
 Your qualifications for non-clinical roles might be further enhanced by earning certifications in clinical research or pharmacovigilance courses.